-The story revolves around a busy Midwest (US) airport on a snowy night.
-The blizzard-swept runways and stormy skies above the airport are stacked with stars going through various kinds of hell.
+The story revolves around a busy Midwest airport on a snowy night.
+The blizzard-swept runways and stormy skies above the airport are stacked with movie stars going through various kinds of hell.

 Burt Lancaster is the unflappable airport manager who keeps things in order during efforts to land a damaged plane safely while a vital runway is blocked by a snow-bound plane.

-Lending a hand are security chief Lloyd Nolan and the cigar-chewing maintenance man George Kennedy, as curvaceous stewardess Jacqueline Bisset mops Dino’s fevered brow while the minutes to disaster tick away.
+Lending a hand are security chief Lloyd Nolan and the cigar-chewing maintenance man George Kennedy (who spouts macho lines like, “I’ll have this mother outta here by midnight!”), as curvaceous stewardess Jacqueline Bisset mops Dino’s fevered brow while the minutes to disaster tick away.